SimplyTil/yourls-shortener-extension/README.md

 - Optional custom keywords for your shortened URLs
 - Copy shortened URLs to clipboard with a single click

+## Lastly

+Many thanks to @binfalse for the initial idea and some helpful code I had a look into and try to made my own out of it!

 ## License
     Copyright 2025  SimplyTil